So, you have decided to take the plunge and get a few goats!

 2) Size – goats come in all different sizes.
 Smaller (mini) breeds like Pygmy and Nigerian Dwarf can have a height range of 17 – 23 inches.
 Bigger (normal/standard) breeds like Alpine and Kiko and have height ranges of anywhere from 30 – 40 inches.
 So, if you have space constraints or just want a smaller goat, you may want to look at a mini breed like Pygmy or Nigerian Dwarf.
 There are also “mini” dairy goats that are a cross of Nigerian Dwarf and Alpine or Saneen that will result in smaller kids.

-3) Production – if you are getting a dairy goat, you will likely want to look at milk production to help make your decision.
+3) Production – You will want to know what type of goat you want. if you are getting a dairy goat, you will likely want to look at milk production to help make your decision.
 The standard size breeds can produce upwards of a gallon a day in milk while smaller breeds like Nigerian Dwarf average more like a quart a day.
 However, keep in mind, Nigerian Dwarfs also usually have a much higher butterfat content which makes their milk taste more like cows milk.
 Similarly, if you are getting a meat goat, Pygmys being a miniature breed will obviously produce much less meat than that of a Kiko which is a standard sized goat.